What is meningococcal disease?

 The best way to protect yourself and your children from meningococcal disease is to get vaccinated.
-Of the several different strains (serogroups) of meningococcal disease, those that most commonly cause disease are groups A, B, C, W, Y and X. Vaccines are available in Australia against 5 of these strains.
+Of the several different strains (serogroups) of meningococcal disease, those that most commonly cause disease in Australia are groups A, B, C, W, and Y. Vaccines are available in Australia against these strains.

-The MenACWY vaccine offers protection against 4 strains (A, C, W and Y) and a separate MenB vaccine can protect against meningococcal B. Anyone who wants to protect themselves against meningococcal disease is recommended to have these vaccines, which can be given from 6 weeks of age.
+MenACWY vaccines (Menactra, Menveo, Nimenrix) offer protection against 4 strains (A, C, W and Y) and a separate MenB vaccine (Bexsero) can protect against meningococcal B. Anyone who wants to protect themselves against meningococcal disease is recommended to have these vaccines.

-Vaccination is strongly recommended for people at increased risk (children under 2 years; adolescents aged 15-19 years; Indigenous Australian children and teenagers; people with medical conditions that increase their risk; and young adults who smoke or live in close quarters).
+Vaccination is strongly recommended for infants, children, adolescents and young adults; special risk groups, including indigenous Australians; people with certain medical conditions that increase their risk; some laboratory workers; travellers; and young adults who smoke or live in close quarters.

-MenACWY is also recommended for people travelling overseas to areas where meningococcal disease is more common or when travelling to mass gatherings, such as the Hajj.
+MenACWY is also recommended as a travel vaccination for people travelling overseas to areas where meningococcal disease is more common or when travelling to mass gatherings, such as the Hajj.

 Meningococcal vaccines currently available for free as part of the National Immunisation Program in Australia include:

-- MenACWY at 14-16 years through school programs.
+- MenACWY at 14-16 years through school programs for all children.
 A catch-up dose is available for 15-19 year olds who miss out on having it at school.

-The National Immunisation Program does not currently cover MenACWY for all Australians or the MenB vaccine.
-However, these vaccines are available on private prescription and there are state and territory-based programmes for meningococcal vaccines.
+The National Immunisation Program does not currently cover the MenB vaccine for non-indigenous children.
+However, the vaccine is available on private prescription and there are state and territory-based programmes for meningococcal vaccines.
 For example, MenB is available for free for children and young people living in South Australia, funded by the South Australian State Government.